DoctorManhattan123/introducton-to-linux/src/chapter7/README.md

 This will output `Hello, world!`.

-Note that you can also define a function like this:
+You can also define a function like this:

 ```sh
 function greet {